coolcat647/trailnet-testing-caffe/README.md

 3. Conduct prediction and calculate the accurcy

 ## 3. Open another docker terminal
-$ docker exec -it trailnet-test bash
+$ docker exec -it trailnet-caffe-test bash